Krissy Cela Gives Instagram Followers An Eyeful Of Her Chiseled Physique In ‘Cardio Challenge’ Workout

 The post currently has nearly 40,000 likes and over 400 comments from fans eager to try out the challenge and compliment the model on her killer figure.

 “I have followed you since the beginning!
 Love what you do and so proud of you!
-Your my inspiration!,” one Instagram user commented.
+Your [sic] my inspiration!” one Instagram user commented.

-The cardio challenge is one of many home workouts that Krissy has been posting to her Instagram page in an attempt to encourage her followers to continue with their fitness goals despite the coronavirus lockdown.
+The cardio challenge is one of many home workouts that Krissy has been posting to her Instagram page in an attempt to encourage followers to continue with their fitness goals despite the coronavirus lockdown.
 Last week, she posted a fired-up ab workout that amassed over 50,000 likes and more than 500 comments.